michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 Wednesday evening resulted in terrible congestion.

 I queried my seeding with one of the event organisers at the information desk.
-They told me seeding "hadn't gone according to plan" and that I must wait and see if they resolve it later in the week.
+They told me seeding “hadn’t gone according to plan” and that I must wait and see if they resolve it later in the week.

 ### The race